bashtools/mokctl/docs/package.md

 When the RPMs were installed with `yum`, the containernetwork-plugins rpm was automatically installed as a dependency for cri-o, which copied a whole set of CNI networking plugins into `/usr/libexec/cni`, so we didn't need to build them after all.

-The plugin directory is referenced by the file `/etc/crio/crio.conf` and it already has the correct location, `/usr/libexec/cni`.
+The plugin directory is referenced by the file `/etc/crio/crio.conf` and it already has the correct location: `/usr/libexec/cni`, which differs to the widely known, `/opt/cni/bin/`.
 It's interesting to note that nothing else uses these CNI plugins, only the container runtime does, which in our case is cri-o.
-Kubernetes will set up docker to use CNI if docker is used instead of cri-o.
+Kubernetes will set docker up to use CNI if docker is used instead of cri-o.

 This excellent blog post, [Understanding CNI (Container Networking Interface) Das Blinken Lichten](https://www.dasblinkenlichten.com/understanding-cni-container-networking-interface/), helped me to understand CNI better.
 It‘s also explained well in ‘Kubernetes in Action’, section 11.4 Interpod Networking.